horagong/CarND-LaneLines-P1/writeup.md

     * ![][image8]

 ## Making a single lane
-I have some assumptions in this project.
+I made some assumptions in this project.
 * The colors of the lane are yellow or white.
 * The bottom end of lanes are within the width of image.
 * The horizontal lanes should be ignored but the vertical lanes are possible.